 HiSAM has four galleries — the Diamond Head Gallery, the Ewa Gallery, the Sculpture Lobby, and the Sculpture Garden.
 Exhibition information is available here: Exhibitions/Collections.

-HiSAM also has a 70-seat Museum multi-purpose and volunteer resource room for orientation, education, special events, and public programs.
+HiSAM also has a 70-seat Museum multi-purpose room for orientation, education, special events, and public programs.
 To enhance the visitor’s experience, the Capital District Visitor Information Center, scheduled to open in the near future, will feature an information kiosk.

 Information on parking is available here: Parking.